 Mia: Anterior Cruciate Ligament (ACL) Tear

-Mia Wynn, of Bear, DE, played competitive basketball for Hodgson High School and local travel teams.
-In December of last year, she was playing a game, just like any other game, when an opposing player fell on the outside of her right knee.
+Mia Wynn, of Bear, Del., played competitive basketball for Hodgson High School and local travel teams.
+During a game, an opposing player fell on the outside of her right knee.
 Hoping that it was no different from the many other bumps and bruises she’d sustained during other games, the 17-year-old continued to play through the pain.
 Unfortunately, a month later, her knee buckled underneath her while landing after a layup.
 She knew then that this injury was different.
 Mia had torn her anterior cruciate ligament (ACL).

 A Common Injury